zoeyxyang/BioDolphin_plip/README.md

 ## Runing assembly interactions:

-### Run BioPython to get the pdbs with only proteins/lipids of interest
-To get assembly interactions (lipids can interact with multiple proteins) within each pdb: \
+**1. Run BioPython to get the pdbs with only proteins/lipids of interest** To get assembly interactions (lipids can interact with multiple proteins) within each pdb: \
 `python get_pdbs.py --assembly` \
 If running on a cluster, use the slurm script instead, example: `sbatch run_get_pdbs.slurm` \